 Thankfully, I did have an understanding partner, and I explained to her that the person she could currently see was not the real me.
 I asked her to bear with me and told her that I wanted to be the person I once was and that, in time, I would be.

 I lost a few friends as I was never available to go out.
-Certain people at work would snub me because I hardly spoke, but I did not wallow in self-pity!
-I knew I had to let all this negative stuff go and because of what I had been taught, I was not going to add any more worry to the mix.
+Certain people at work would snub me because I hardly spoke, but I did not wallow in self-pity because of this.
+I knew I had to let all this negative stuff go and because of what I had been taught, I was not going to add any more negative thinking and worry to the mix.

-Self-pity is another emotion that can drag you further into your illness.
-Again this stems from a reluctance to accept the way you are as you ask yourself the question “Why me?”
-Constantly feeling sorry for yourself can only eat away at your spirit and cause you to feel more and more depressed about the way you feel.
+Self-pity is another emotion that can drag you further into this condition.
+Again, this stems from a reluctance to accept the way you are, you may ask yourself the question “Why me?”
+Always feeling sorry for yourself can only eat away at your spirit and cause you to feel more and more depressed about the way you feel.

 It is easy to fall into this trap, and I cannot stress enough just how crucial it is to accept how you feel for now and harbour as little self-pity as possible.